AmpersandTarski/project-template/deploy/README.md

 This helps to iterate faster.

 ### Requirements
-1. You need to have a local Kubernetes cluster (k3d-my-prototype-cluster) running on which you can deploy your prototype.
+1. You need to have a local Kubernetes cluster (k3d-my-prototype-cluster) up and running, on which you can deploy your prototype.
 2. You need to have a local Docker registry running from which the Kubernetes cluster can pull the images.
 3. Inside the cluster, you need to have a namespace (my-prototype-ns) in which to deploy your prototype.
 By using a namespace, you keep your prototype from interfering with other applications in the same cluster.
 4. Inside the namespace, you need to define the services mariadb, phpmyadmin, and prototype.
 The service prototype is configured in the values/prototype/local.yaml file.